SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 > **Note:** When automations are cleared, Parameters are reset to the current value in the Sound Editor.
 E.g. if an automation playing back and you deleted it mid playback, the parameter value would be set to the last played back value.
 Or if you just edited the automation by pressing on the grid, the last value would be the value corresponding to the last pad you pressed.

 - enable you to quickly turn interpolation on/off by pressing down on the select encoder
-- enable you to quickly access the Automation Community Features sub-menu by using holding shift and pressing down on the select encoder
+- enable you to quickly access the Automation Default Settings sub-menu by using holding shift and pressing down on the select encoder
 - enable you to copy paste automations and the overview grid will show you the movement of pasted automations by illuminating the pads of the params that automation was copied to white
 - allow you to use the keyboard screen
 - allow you to mute/audition sounds using the sidebar